 Navigating the ins and outs of the industry and running your own business as a woman has challenges on its own, but being a woman of color in this space presents a whole additional set of obstacles and roadblocks.
 Raising the voices and stories of women of color is a crucial part of uplifting each other!
 Click here to read more on why diversity in the bridal industry is so crucial.

 It is so special that we have such a strong network of amazing women!
-Be sure to check out our Instagram, where we regularly highlight and feature our fabulous Authorized Retailers.
+Be sure to check out our Instagram, where we regularly highlight and feature our fabulous Authorized Retailers, as well as our beautiful and diverse brides.
+To read some of their unique stories, visit this blog: Beautiful Love Stories and Precious Traditions: Stories from Black Brides.